Table of Contents

 Overview of Torres del Paine National Park

-Spanning over 700 square miles, Torres del Paine National Park is a UNESCO Biosphere Reserve.
-This natural wonder features striking granite towers, turquoise lakes, and a wealth of wildlife, including guanacos, condors, and even elusive pumas.
+The Torres del Paine National Park is more than 700 square miles big and is a UNESCO Biosphere Reserve.
+This natural wonder has beautiful granite towers, blue lakes, and lots of animals, like guanacos, condors, and even pumas, that are hard to spot.

 Key Highlights